jath-git/compiler/README.md

   </div>
   <!-- project description -->
     <p>
     A compiler in Racket for a subset of C++.
-Created testing tools.
+Applied language recognition theories.
     <br />
     </p>
 </div>